Norman Ollestad: Crazy For The Storm

 Crazy For The Storm: A Memoir of Survival is Norman Ollestad's 2009 bestselling book.
 Set in Malibu and Mexico in the late 1970s, the memoir describes the bohemian surf culture of Southern California and Ollestad's conflicted feelings towards his father.
 The story recounts the tests of skill that prepared Norman to become a surfer and ski champion, and which later helped to save his life.

 The Los Angeles Times wrote "The book alternates between a detailed account of the plane crash and Ollestad’s story of his parents’ busted marriage.
 Of particular interest is his charismatic, adrenaline-junkie father, whom the young Norman describes as a somewhat methodical, somewhat reckless “enchanter,” devotedly driving his son to early-morning hockey practices and faraway ski tournaments, but also dragging him along to Mexico, where they wound up stranded in the jungle without food or money after fleeing bribe-seeking federales wielding guns."

-In June 2009, the memoir was released and quickly became one of the most talked about books of the summer.
-The book reached the top-ten bestseller lists for both The New York Times and The Los Angeles Times.
+In June 2009, the memoir was released; the book reached the top-ten bestseller lists for both The New York Times and The Los Angeles Times.
 Crazy For The Storm was also selected as Starbucks June book selection, and iTunes picked it as one of the best summer reads.
 Most recently, it was chosen by Amazon as one of the 'Best Books of the Year...So Far'.

 In early May 2009, Warner Bros. picked up the option to turn Crazy for the Storm into a motion picture.

 The memoir Crazy for the Storm talks about the growing process of the author, Norman Ollestad, supervised by his strict dad, who asks him to surf, ski, and play hockey at his very young age.
-Norman resented this at first, and describes his father as “reckless”, yet after the air crash, he realized how much his dad loved him.
+Norman resented this at first, and describes his father as “reckless,” yet after the air crash, he realized how much his dad loved him.

 The book largely focuses on the growth of Norman’s inner world.
 He disagreed with his father at first.
 He could not understand why his dad woke him very early in the morning to play hockey when he had firmly insisted that he did not want to.
 He couldn't understand why his dad insisted on his surfing frequently.
 Gradually, he accepted his father’s demands.
 He came to realize that his dad wanted him to become a strong, confident and brave man.
 The skill and courage he had developed with his surfing and skiing had greatly helped the author to survive through the aftermath of the air crash.
 He came to thank his dad for his longtime training and teaching, and for what his dad admonished: “Never give up.”